 video player Why do we believe things that aren’t true? | Philip Fernbach Transcript One Transcript starting at 2:10 to 3:38.
 (I’ve highlighted some of the text to draw attention to the more pertinent points.)
 As human beings, false belief is our birthright.
 It stems from fundamental principles that govern the way our minds work … Continue reading Why Do We Believe Things That Aren’t True?
 Philip Fernbach (2017)

-As individuals, we know almost nothing compared to what we think we know.
+The Argumentative Theory of Human Reason Knowledge Is Communal Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close As individuals, we know almost nothing compared to what we think we know.
 Our individual knowledge is mostly a delusion.
-We are ignorant of our ignorance.
-We have built hugely complex societies and technologies through cumulative cultural evolution, but most of us don’t even know how a toilet works.
-As individuals, we know almost nothing … Continue reading The Knowledge Delusion We know far less than we think we do
+We are … Continue reading The Knowledge Delusion We know far less than we think we do